Pop-Culture | Posted by Jenae S on 06/29/2011

 Feminism | Posted by Julie Z on 06/2/2010

 While I haven’t read the actual “Click” book yet, reading Nellie’s essay and the concept of the book as a whole really got me thinking about my own click moment – about when I knew I was a feminist.

 I had always thought that feminism was a gradual progression for me.
 In eighth grade, my entire grade had to research a topic of our choice and then deliver a speech to the entire middle school about it.
 I chose to research female feticide after reading an article about the practice (ironically) in Glamour magazine.

 Up until that point, I had basic knowledge of what feminism was.
-But I think I had looked around at my privileged world and thought, “Well…I don’t know…men and women basically appear equal.
-Feminism must be …
+But I think I had looked around at my privileged world and thought, “Well…I don’t know…men and women basically appear equal. …

 Pop-Culture | Posted by Julie Z on 07/11/2009